Solar battery rebate NSW

 How to apply for the battery rebate?

-1. Choose your battery
+1. Install your battery

-2. Organise battery quotes from installers
+2. Organise quotes from VPP providers

-3. Select your installer
+3. Select your VPP provider

 4. Sign the nomination form